andruskutt/wsgirouter3/README.md

 Path variables are by default defined using RFC 6570 level 1 https://datatracker.ietf.org/doc/html/rfc6570#section-1.2 Start and optional end markers are customizable.
 Path variable types are defined using python typing information.
 Customizable, types supported out-of-box: bool, int, str.

-Request context (by default WSGI environ wrapper) is passed as handler's first positional parameter.
+Request context is passed as handler's first positional parameter.
+No global variables/threadlocals.
+Context factory is customizable, by default minimal WSGI environ wrapper.

 Supports overlapping path segments: zero or more literal segments with optional parameter.
 Parameters of different type in same position are not supported.
 Literal segment takes precedence.